Caroní River

 The Caroní River is the second most important river of Venezuela, the second in flow, and one of the longest, 952 km from the Kukenan tepui through to its confluence with the Orinoco River.
 The name "Caroní" is applied starting from the confluence of the Kukenan with the Yuruaní River at 182 km from the source of the Kukenan and 770 km from its discharge in the Orinoco.
 The confluence takes place in Bolivar State.
+The Caroní River is the longest river located entirely within Venezuela.